 How does the GRE essay work?

-The GRE essay section, also known as the GRE Analytical Writing Assessment (AWA), is actually comprised of two essays: the Issue and the Argument.
-You are allowed 30 minutes for each essay.
-Both test your ability to formulate a cogent thesis statement, which you must defend over the course of several paragraphs.
+The GRE essay section, also known as the GRE Analytical Writing Assessment (AWA), actually comprises two parts: the Issue essay and the Argument essay.
+You are allotted 30 minutes for each essay.
+Both test your ability to write a cogent thesis statement that you must defend over the course of several paragraphs.

 What is the difference between the Issue and the Argument essays?

 It could be argued that the most important technological breakthroughs have happened by chance and through surprise discoveries.
 However, others argue that deliberate, well-planned research with specific goals is the only way to ensure technological advancement.